RaghavaKalva2005/Multimodal-Arc-Analysis-in-Hyper-Fill-GMA/README.md

 High-speed imaging was considered as part of the **multimodal arc-characterization workflow** for resolving transient arc behaviour, arc geometry and metal-transfer phenomena.

-The supplied HyperFill experimental report notes that a high-speed camera was **not available during the three reported HyperFill trials**.
-Therefore, this repository does not claim synchronized high-speed imaging results for those three experiments.

-Where applicable, high-speed imaging analysis can be used alongside electrical measurements to investigate transient arc behaviour and establish correlations between waveform events and visual arc phenomena.
+High-speed imaging analysis can be used alongside electrical measurements to investigate transient arc behaviour and establish correlations between waveform events and visual arc phenomena.

 ## Abel Inversion